jdarmada/nba-ai-assistant-js/README.md

 The data included is pre-generated and not accurate, if you want accurate, updated statistics, please add it into your index from your preferred source.

-### Changing the AI Model
+### Changing the LLM

-Update the model configuration in `backend/src/mastra/agents/index.ts`:
+If you want to switch models, change the model configuration in `backend/src/mastra/agents/index.ts`
+Note: Do your research on model capabilities, some don't even support tool calling.
+You'll most likely need to tinker with the system prompt to get the desired output as different models have different capabilities:

 ```js
 model: openai('gpt-4o-mini'), // or other supported models